 See how the bartenders approach modern apéritif cocktails.

-When a group of Atlanta bartenders sought a way to dance lightly with cocktails, the result was a range of mellow, food-friendly suppressors, like #21, from Pura Vida Tapas & Bar in Atlanta (recipe below).
 At Holeman & Finch, a selection of suppressors are featured on the daily lunch menu, under the heading “Errands to Run.”
 High-proof options are listed under “The Day Is Shot.”

 “We broke away from the normal approach to building a cocktail,” Best says.
 “It’s a new way to explore old ingredients.”